 The limitations children experience due to their heart defect, though, can vary greatly.
 At one end of the spectrum there are children with Fontan circulations who have participated in competitive sports such as swimming and gymnastics.
 Most children are on a blood thinner called coumadin after their Fontan to prevent clots from forming in the Fontan circuit.
 When a child is on a blood thinner, you must take extra careful to avoid falls or head trauma as they are at increased risk for internal bleeding.

 Other children may have significant limitation in their capacity for exercise.
+Most children fall somewhere in between the extremes.

 How long a heart with a single ventricle reconstruction can function is not known.
 It is now just over 30 years since the first successful Fontan operation was performed and many improvements in surgical technique and medical management have occurred over this time period.